DID YOU KNOW #3 - 1952 series Topps cards burried in Atlantic Ocean

 The Mysterious Disposal of 1952 Topps Baseball Cards

-In a surprising turn of events back in the 1960s, a vast number of unsold cards from the 1952 Topps series found their final resting place in the Atlantic Ocean.
-An unusual decision, to say the least!
+In a surprising turn of events during the 1960s, a massive number of unsold cards from the 1952 Topps series were dumped into the Atlantic Ocean.
+Yep — you read that right!

 Comments